BooRuleDie/Template-VPS/README.md

 sudo nano /etc/ssh/sshd_config   # Change 'PermitRootLogin yes' to 'PermitRootLogin no' sudo systemctl restart ssh       # Restart SSH to apply changes

+# Install btop for system monitoring
+sudo apt install btop -y

+# (Optional) Update the system's timezone
+timedatectl list-timezones | grep Istanbul # List all available timezones and filter for "Istanbul" to find the correct timezone string sudo timedatectl set-timezone Europe/Istanbul # Set the system timezone to Europe/Istanbul timedatectl # Display the current date, time, and timezone settings to verify the change

 # Set up Zsh and install essentials
 sudo apt install -y zsh git curl chsh -s $(which zsh)  # Change the user's default shell to Zsh.
 Logout and log back in (exit and reconnect by SSH) to use Zsh.